Emma Stone: Established actress (2014–2017)

 During her run on Cabaret, Stone met filmmaker Damien Chazelle, who, impressed with her performance, cast her in his musical comedy-drama La La Land.
 The project, which marked her third collaboration with Gosling, starred Stone as Mia Dolan, an aspiring actress living in Los Angeles.
 Stone borrowed several real-life experiences for her character, and in preparation, watched The Umbrellas of Cherbourg and films of Fred Astaire and Ginger Rogers.
 For the film's soundtrack, she recorded six songs.
 (Note: "Another Day of Sun", "City of Stars", "Someone in the Crowd", "A Lovely Night", "Audition (The Fools Who Dream)" and "City of Stars (Humming)") La La Land served as the opening film at the 2016 Venice Film Festival, where it generated critical acclaim and earned Stone the Volpi Cup for Best Actress.
 It emerged as a commercial success, with a worldwide gross of over $440 million against a production budget of $30 million.
 Peter Bradshaw of The Guardian wrote that "Stone has never been better: superbly smart, witty, vulnerable, her huge doe eyes radiating intelligence even, or especially, when they are filling with tears."
 For her performance, Stone won the Academy, Golden Globe, SAG, and BAFTA Award for Best Actress.

-Stone's sole release of 2017 was Battle of the Sexes, based on the 1973 eponymous match between tennis players Billie Jean King (Stone) and Bobby Riggs (Steve Carell).
+Stone's only film of 2017 was Battle of the Sexes, which was based on the 1973 tennis match between Billie Jean King (Stone) and Bobby Riggs (Steve Carell).
 In preparation, Stone met with King, watched old footage and interviews of her, worked with a dialect coach to speak in King's accent, and drank high-calorie protein shakes to gain 15 lb.
-The film premiered to positive reviews at the 2017 Toronto International Film Festival, and certain critics considered Stone's performance to be the finest of her career.
-Benjamin Lee of The Guardian praised her for playing against type, and for being "strong" and "convincing" in the part.
-Even so, the film earned less than its $25 million budget.
-Stone received her fourth Golden Globe nomination for it, and attended the ceremony with King.
+The film premiered at the 2017 Toronto International Film Festival and received positive reviews, but earned less than its $25 million budget.
+Benjamin Lee of The Guardian praised Stone for playing against type, and for being "strong" and "convincing" in her role.
+Stone received her fourth Golden Globe nomination for her performance, and attended the ceremony with King.